RedHatInsights/insights-host-inventory/README.md

 ## Deployment

-There is a health check endpoint at _/api/health_ responding with_200_ to any GET request.
-Point your OpenShift or whatever health probe there, so your pods are replaced once they stop responding.
+There is a health check endpoint at _/r/insights/platform/inventory/api/v1/health_ responding with _200_ to any GET request.
+Point your OpenShift or whatever health probe there, so your pods are restarted once they stop responding.